Conservation laws of inviscid non-isentropic compressible fluid flow in n>1 spatial dimensions: Vorticity conservation laws

 and hence

 Thus, in the case of isentropic compressible fluid flow, conservation of enstrophy holds due to ${\boldsymbol\sigma}=0$.
-In the general case of non-isentropic compressible fluid flow, we can rewrite the right hand side in equation (\ref{eveneq}) via
+In the general case of non-isentropic compressible fluid flow, we can rewrite the right-hand side in equation (\ref{eveneq}) via

 which arises from the curl expression (\ref{sigma_curl}) for the antisymmetric tensor ${\boldsymbol\sigma}$ and from the divergence identity

 We thereby obtain, after integration by parts,

 with